Beat structure or arrangement is so important and critical to hiphop beat production,

 The Hook or Chorus gives the listener the brief subject matter of the song

 and will usually be 8 Bars.
+(Click here to learn how many lines make up a bar)

 In some cases the hook maybe longer depending on the song type,